auth0/docs/articles/scopes/current/index.md

 You can use scopes to:

-- Indicate that the application wants to verify the identity of the user (by using [Open ID Connect](/protocols/oidc)), as well as to obtain basic profile information about the user, such as their email or picture.
+- Let the application verify the identity of the user (by using [Open ID Connect](/protocols/oidc)), as well as obtain basic profile information about the user, such as their email or picture.
 For details, refer to [OpenID Connect Scopes](/scopes/current/oidc-scopes).

 - Implement granular access control to your API.
 In this case, you need to define [custom scopes](/scopes/current/api-scopes) for your API and add these newly-created scopes to your `scope` request parameter: `scope=read:contacts`.